Egorobi/Flare/README.md

 After installing and opening Flare for the first time, navigate to the Settings and set the Content Directory to point to the folder where Aurora stores content files.
 In most cases this will be the "custom" subfolder of "5e Character Builder".

-Once the content folder is set up you are free to add characters, simply press "Load Character" in the main screen and navigate to your Aurora character file.
+Once the content folder is set up you are free to add characters, simply press "Load Character" in the main screen and navigate to your Aurora character file (sometimes the dialog may appear hidden and you need to find it with alt+tab).
 Selecting this file will open it and save it for future access.
 If you edit the character file in Aurora in the future and refresh the page in Flare, the changes will be reflected.

 That's it, you're ready to play!